jperalta1989/nofraud_connect/README.md

 In the current implementation, the NoFraud API could be unavailable at the time of purchase, which could (even if rarely) present a hole for fraudulent transactions to pass through.

 By queueing API calls, we can:

-  * ensure that NoFraud is available before sending the request, and...
+  * ...ensure that NoFraud is available before sending the request.
-  * ensure that a proper response was received before modifying the Order object.
+  * ...ensure that a proper response was received before modifying the Order object.

 #### Security Implications